 Desperately in need of a last-minute gochujang substitute?
 These best five backups will get you out of trouble.

 While there are so many things I love about Korean food, there is one ingredient in particular that I love: Gochujang.

 For those unfamiliar, it’s the incredibly popular chili pepper paste that is often served as both an accompaniment and ingredient in a great number of Korean dishes.
 It is such a key ingredient that I find its flavors are what I’m constantly craving when wanting Korean food.

 It is a sweet, spicy, and salty mix.
 All rolled into one thick, delicious sauce.
-While at its core, it is comprised of reasonably simple ingredients – red peppers, salt, malt powder – the process of putting it together can make it challenging to obtain.
+While at its core, the best gochujang is comprised of reasonably simple ingredients – red peppers, salt, malt powder – the process of putting it together can make it challenging to obtain.

 So what do you do if a recipe calls for it and you don’t have any at hand?

 Unfortunately, it is nearly impossible to replicate gochujang’s unique flavor.
 The authentic versions of this recipe ferment for months, which gives it a genuinely unique sharp and sweet taste.

 However, when in need, there are some adequate flavors that, while not entirely a like-for-like replacement, do offer something different that will still contribute significantly to your recipe.

 DIY Miso-Based Sauce